 The Web Application is the visual layer of the Server Platform.
 The user interacts with its web pages in order to perform various actions: creating Robot groups, assigning packages to them, analyzing logs per Robot or per process, starting and stopping the Robots.

 Besides the web pages, Orchestrator also contains a service layer which exposes a REST API mainly consisting of OData endpoints.
 REST API is consumed by both the Web Application and the Agents.
 The Agent is the supervisor of one or more Robots on the client computer.

 - Configuration - REST endpoints used to define and configure application users, permissions, Robots, assets, releases, and environments.

-- Monitoring and Notification - REST endpoints used for registering the Agents, delivering configuration settings to the Agents and for sending/receiving notifications from the Server and the Agent.
-The Notification API also uses a WebSocket communication.
+- Monitoring and Notification - REST endpoints used for registering the Agents, delivering configuration settings to the Agents, and for sending/receiving notifications from the Server and the Agent.
+The Notification API also uses WebSocket communication.

 - Deployment - REST endpoints used by the Robots to query the package version that needs to be executed if you use the Start Job command in Orchestrator.

 - Queues - REST endpoints responsible for queues and queue item management, namely adding data to the queue, obtaining a transaction from the queue, setting the status of a transaction etc.